 The barn is actually comprised of 7 separate but connected buildings, some built on-site, with others moved to their present location.
 The home was similarly a single story cape, which was eventually raised a story and a new ground floor built under the old home.
 Two more small buildings were added to the home, including one that was originally the local Stoecklin District one room school house located across the state highway from Rockledge Farm, and moved here over a century ago when the district schools were discontinued.
 Our family has now converted much of the barn space to workshops, wood storage, and showroom for our furniture and woodenware.

-Today we craft a wide selection of furniture and gifts in the finest hardwoods and burls native to this area.
+Today we craft a wide selection of artisan furniture and hand-made gifts in the finest hardwoods and burls native to this area.
 For us as woodworkers, first and foremost is the quality and beauty of the wood we use.
-Visit us here at the farm, on the web, or in select galleries in New England and beyond to see our Salad Bowls turned from solid blocks of uniquely grained Cherry, our Carriers with intricately figured Birdseye Maple, our single plank Cutting/Serving boards made from figured woods, our Food Serving Utensils carved in Cherry Heartwood, and of course our one-of-a-kind and custom furniture.
+Visit us here at the farm, on the web at our online store, or in select galleries in New England and beyond to see our Salad Bowls turned from solid blocks of uniquely grained Cherry, our Carriers with intricately figured Birdseye Maple, our single plank Cutting/Serving boards made from figured woods, our Food Serving Utensils carved in Cherry Heartwood, and of course our one-of-a-kind and custom furniture.
 We use woods which we know have been harvested in a responsible, sustainable manner.
 Our functional designs are carefully fashioned using time-proven methods, producing items that can be enjoyed and used for generations.